 Convened over 20 tribal, state, federal, and local government agencies; utilities, cooperatives, non-profit organizations, and citizens to discuss wildfire prevention solutions.

 Held public meetings to inform the public on electric utility, telecommunication and transportation issues throughout District 3.

-Appointed to the committees of the National Association of Regulated Utility Commissioners
+Appointed to the committees of the National Association of Regulated Utility Commissioners.

-Committee on Energy Resources and the Environment
+Participated on the Committee on Energy Resources and the Environment.

-Subcommittee on Utility Marketplace Access
+Participated on the Subcommittee on Utility Marketplace Access.

 Implemented scanning of voter registration forms into the electronic voter registration file.

-Successful implementation of updated system in Santa Fe County prior to the general election of 2006.
+Oversaw successful implementation of updated system in Santa Fe County prior to the general election of 2006.

 1979-1984 - Supervisor, Notary Public Division, Office of the Secretary of State.